stackhpc/reductionist-rs/deployment/README.md

 is more typical to deploy to one or more remote hosts.

-The following example inventory places HAProxy, Jaeger, Prometheus and Step CA on `reductionist`, while Reductionist is deployed on `reductionist1` and `reductionist2`.
+The following example inventory places HAProxy, Jaeger, Prometheus and Step CA on `reductionist1`, while Reductionist is deployed on `reductionist1` and `reductionist2`.

 ```ini